Sunday, June 29, 2008

 Unfortunately my friend couldn't remember what kind of purple basil we were growing, so I figure I'll just work my way through every purple variety I can find and do some scientific taste comparisons.
 There are even certain types of basil plants that are half purple and half green.

 I didn't forget to plant basil seeds this year, though I did get a rather late start.
-Five different types of basil - including Purple Ruffles and Purple Osmin - plus a mixed variety surprise pack are just now sprouting in little containers, but I have high hopes for a bumper summer crop.
+Five different types of basil, including Purple Ruffles and Purple Osmin, plus a mixed variety surprise pack are just now sprouting in little containers, but I have high hopes for a bumper summer crop.
 (And besides, my tomatoes won't be ready for ages either.)
-I might even turn part of my purple basil harvest into something other than pesto.
-But don't hold your breath, especially since I've discovered such a delicious way to use it.
+2011 Update: I had really good luck growing Red Rubin basil (see photo above).

-Beyond Easy White Bean Pesto Dip / Spread
+Really Easy White Bean Pesto Dip / Spread

 Opening a bag of cheez doodles and pouring them into a bowl would probably be a slightly easier appetizer to make than this, but they wouldn't taste nearly as good - or be as good for you.
 This stuff isn't exactly beautiful, but trust me when I say that no one will notice.

 The consistency of this spread will vary depending on the type of beans you use, how well you drain them after rinsing, and the thickness of your pesto.
 I made one batch with Great Northern beans and a slightly thinner pesto and ended up with a dip rather than a spread.
-If it's too thick for your liking, simply thin it out with a little olive oil or water.

 1/2 cup homemade or purchased basil pesto